-4800-2.1 A t=eams consists of two (2) competitors.
-A competitor may be on only one team.

-- 4800.2.2 Each team must beis composed of competitors from a single Nation for major competitions.
-Other levels of competition can have more than one (1) nation participating. - 4800-2.3 In the mixed team competition teams must include competitors of both genders. - 4800-2.4 A team may also designate one (1) optional reserve/substitute competitor per gender.
+- 4802.1 A team consists of two (2) competitors.
+A competitor may be on only one team. - 4802.2 Each team is composed of competitors from a single Nation for major competitions.
+Other levels of competition can have more than one (1) nation participating. - 4802.3 In the mixed team competition teams must include competitors of both genders. - 4802.4 A team may also designate one (1) optional reserve/substitute competitor per gender.

-48030.3 Number of Teams
+4803 Number of Teams

-The number of teams in a competition may be limited as determined by the FIS Race Director or, in the case there is no FIS Race Director, the Jury.
-If the number of teams is limited, one team from each participating Nation will be included before an additional Nation's team from any Nation is added.
+The number of teams in a competition may be limited as determined by the the Jury.
+If the number of teams is limited, one team from each participating Nation will be included before an additional team from any Nation is added.

-48040.4 Competition Format
+4804 Competition Format

-- 4800.4.1 Except as noted herein, the format follows DM rules 4310.1 Dual Moguls with Seeded Groups. - 4800.4.2 Teams will be seeded into a knockout ladder (see 4800.5.1 Seeding, Draw and Start List). - 4800.4.3 Teams compete in Heats, with the winning team advancing to the next round.
+- 4804.1 Except as noted herein, the format follows DM rules 4310.1 Dual Moguls with Seeded Groups. - 4804.2 Teams will be seeded into a knockout ladder (see 4800.5.1 Seeding, Draw and Start List). - 4804.3 Teams compete in Heats, with the winning team advancing to the next round.
 In each round, every team takes part in one Heat in order of the Start List as per the knockout ladder.
 Each Heat consists of one run by each team member against a member of the other team.
-A Heat consists of The two runs in a Heat are designated 'a' and 'b'; run 'a' shall be followed by run 'b'.
+The two runs in a Heat are designated 'a' and 'b'; run 'a' shall be followed by run 'b'.

-- 4800.5.1 Seeding, Draw and Start List - 4800.5.1.1 Teams must confirm each team member and substitute(s) before the draw.
-Before the draw, a list will be produced showing the entries, substitutes\, competitors' ranking as per DM rule 4310.1.1. and team ranking based on the sum of the team members' seed rankFIS Points.
+- 4805.1 Seeding, Draw and Start List - 4805.1.1 Teams must confirm each team member and substitute(s) before the draw.
+Before the draw, a list will be produced showing the entries, substitutes and team ranking based on the sum of the team members' FIS Points.
 Ties in the Team seed ranks shall be broken by a random draw.

-4800-5.1.2 The ranking list will be used to seed the teams into the Start List knockout ladder as per DM rule 4310.2, but with each team assigned to a Heat (see 48040.4) according to its team rank.
+4805.1.2 The ranking list will be used to seed the teams into the Start List knockout ladder as per DM rule 4310.2, but with each team assigned to a Heat (see 4804) according to its team rank.

-4800.5.2 Substitution
+4805.2 Substitution

 One team member per gender may be replaced by a reserve/substitute.
-This substitution must be communicated to the TD-no later than 30 minutes before the scheduled Setart of the competition to the Starter, who shall.
-The TD must relay this information to the Jury and Chief of Results, data service and Starter.
+This substitution must be communicated no later than 30 minutes before the scheduled start of the competition to the Starter, who shall relay this information to the Jury and Chief of Results.